hmxmilohax/rb3-pc/README.md

 </div>

-Milohax are the developers of the must-have Rock Band 3 Deluxe mod that I cannot recommend enough. **[\[Download here.\]](https://github.com/hmxmilohax/rock-band-3-deluxe#readme)** On top of adding many of quality-of-life features like faster bootups, 60fps venues, and automatic DLC loading, **it also includes RB3\_Plus, which adds extra Pro Keys and Pro Guitar/Bass to songs that didn't have them.** **If you have a Pro instrument, this is a must have**!
+Milohax are the developers of the must-have Rock Band 3 Deluxe mod that I cannot recommend enough. **[\[Download here.\]](https://github.com/hmxmilohax/rock-band-3-deluxe#readme)** On top of adding many quality-of-life features like faster bootups, 60fps venues, and automatic DLC loading, **it also includes RB3\_Plus, which adds extra Pro Keys and Pro Guitar/Bass to songs that didn't have them.** **If you have a Pro instrument, this is a must-have**!
 On top of this, there are various visual customization options, like using themes from older (and newer) Rock Bands and even Guitar Hero.
 [You can **\[join the amazing Milohax Discord here\]**](https://discord.gg/xrba4CjdNC).

 <div align="center">